Moustafa-Elgammal/automatic-irrigation-system-backend/readme.md

       * read retrieve plots details

 * ### Up & Running:
-  * Create database called ```irrgation``` and change the  `application.properties` with your credential
+  * Create database called ```irrgation``` and change the  `application.properties` with your credential.
-  * Import the project into Intellj IDE and install the dependencies then Run the mail app
+  * Import the project into your IDE and install the dependencies then Run the mail application.
-  * You can find the service in you browser @ <a href="http://localhost:8080">localhost:8080</a>
+  * You can find the service in you browser @ <a href="http://localhost:8080">localhost:8080</a>.
-  * Check <a href="./postman/irrigation-system.postman_collection.json">Postman Collection</a>
+  * Check <a href="./postman/irrigation-system.postman_collection.json">Postman Collection</a>.
   * check frontend repo for easy UI to check the system functions.
-  * The scheduled jobs can be tracked using the console logs or check <a href="http://localhost:8000/">Scheduler Dashboard</a>
+  * The scheduled jobs can be tracked using the console logs or check <a href="http://localhost:8000/">Scheduler Dashboard</a>.

 * ### Learn About the Project:
   * [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)